 Marshal McCully and the Sod House

-At one time thousands of sod houses dotted the plains of North America.
-This two-room “soddy,” built by Marshal McCully in 1894, is the only one still standing in Oklahoma that was built by a homesteader.
+At one time, thousands of sod houses dotted the plains of North America.
+This two-room soddy, built by Marshal McCully in 1894, is the only remaining sod house Oklahoma that was built by a homesteader.
 McCully took part in the largest of Oklahoma's land runs when the Cherokee Outlet opened for settlement at noon on September 16, 1893.
 McCully first lived in a one-room dugout, hollowed out of a ravine bank.
 He built the two-room sod house in August 1894 using blocks of the thick buffalo grass blanketing Oklahoma's prairies.

-McCully hitched his team to an 18-inch sod plow and split the grass into long rows.
-Using a flat shovel, he chopped the rows into 18-inch lengths.
+McCully hitched his team to an eighteen-inch sod plow and split the grass into long rows.
+Using a flat shovel, he chopped the rows into eighteen-inch sections.
 He then laid the sod blocks like bricks to form the walls.
 To make the roof, McCully split poles from the few trees growing in the area and laid them across the top of the walls for rafters.
 Twelve inches of sod laid on the rafters completed the roof.
 Unlike many sod houses, McCully plastered the interior walls with alkali clay.

-Although the soddy remains in its original location a cover structure now protects it from the elements.
-Visitors can experience the unique experience of walking through the furnished sod house to imagine what life was like for Oklahoma's early settlers.
+Although the soddy remains in its original location, a cover structure now protects it from the elements.
+Visitors can walk through the furnished sod house and imagine what life was like for Oklahoma's early settlers.

 Farming in Early-Day Oklahoma

-A “Steel Beam Rod Breaking Plow” is on display in the museum.
-This plowed a 12 inch wide strip of sod four inches thick and the sod strips were then cut into sod blocks.
-It took one half-acre of sod to build the two-room sod house, a total of 96 tons.
-It has been estimated that in the United States and Canada there were some 1,000,000 sod buildings in use from 1903-1913.
+A steel beam rod-breaking plow is on display in the museum.
+This plowed a twelve inch wide strip of sod four inches thick.
+The sod strips were then cut into sod blocks.
+It took one half-acre of sod to build the two-room sod house, a total of ninety-six tons of sod.
+It has been estimated that in the United States and Canada there were some one million sod buildings in use from 1903–1913.

-In the 1890s it would have taken Marshal McCully 40-50 labor-hours to produce 100 bushels (5 acres) of wheat with a gang plow, seeder, harrow, binder, thresher, wagons, and horses.
-By 1987, it took only 3 hours of labor to produce 100 bushels (3 acres) of wheat with a tractor, 35-foot sweep disk, 30-foot drill, 25-foot self-propelled combine, and trucks; farming has come a long way.
+In the 1890s it would have taken Marshal McCully forty to fifty hours of labor to produce one hundred bushels (five acres) of wheat with a gang plow, seeder, harrow, binder, thresher, wagons, and horses.
+By 1987, it took only three hours of labor to produce one hundred bushels (three acres) of wheat with a tractor, thirty-five-foot sweep disk, thirty-foot drill, twenty-five-foot self-propelled combine, and trucks.
+Farming has come a long way.